josefbacik/kernelscope/json-api.md

 # Queries format, submitted to the query service by the visualizer

-categoryname - Must be a valid category, so offcputime for now. limit - The number of items to fetch, if not present it returns all of them elementN - Valid column names for the category expr - Must be "=", "<", "<=", ">", ">=", "!=", "contains" oper - Must be "and" or "or" format - Must be "list" or "flamegraph".
+categoryname - Must be a valid category, so offcputime for now.
+ - limit: The number of items to fetch, if not present it returns all of them
+ - elementN: Valid column names for the category
+ - expr: Must be "=", "<", "<=", ">", ">=", "!=", "contains"
+ - oper: Must be "and" or "or"
+ - format: Must be "list" or "flamegraph".
 If not specified we assume "list".

 ```
 {